-- 10.4 The implementation of policy together with the management and administration of the reactive repairs service are delegated to the Director of Housing and Property Services. - 10.5 Staff with designated responsibility for delivering the reactive repairs service will receive appropriate training to ensure that the policy objectives set out in section 2 are achieved.
-The internal procedures supporting this policy will be clear, comprehensive and available to all staff, to ensure a consistent approach to managing, implementing and budgeting for all aspects of the reactive repairs service. - 10.6 Pre-inspections will be carried out when it is unclear what remedial action is required following a tenant's report of a repair or non-technical staff request a technical diagnosis. - 10.7 A % of completed repairs will be inspected as part of our monitoring of contractors' performance.
+- 11.4 The implementation of policy together with the management and administration of the reactive repairs service are delegated to the Director of Housing and Property Services. - 11.5 Staff with designated responsibility for delivering the reactive repairs service will receive appropriate training to ensure that the policy objectives set out in section 2 are achieved.
+The internal procedures supporting this policy will be clear, comprehensive and available to all staff, to ensure a consistent approach to managing, implementing and budgeting for all aspects of the reactive repairs service.

+- 11.6 Pre-inspections will be carried out when it is unclear what remedial action is required following a tenant's report of a repair or non-technical staff request a technical diagnosis. - 11.7 A minimum of 10% of completed repairs will be inspected as part of our monitoring of contractors' performance and for the purposes of fraud detection.
+This involves a combination of in person inspections and phone calls with tenants to establish that works have been completed to the required standard.
 Performance targets for this will be reviewed and approved by the Management Board annually.

-11.0 Related Documents
+12.0 Related Documents